glennlea1525/Latex-for-Docs/some-experimental-stuff.md

 # Some Experimental Stuff

-**Footnote rules**
+## Footnote rules

-This sets the footnote rule which would appear just above the first footnote on a page, if used.
+This sets the footnote rule which would appear just above the first footnote on a page, if used:

     \setlength{\skip\footins}{0.119cm}
     \renewcommand\footnoterule{\vspace*{-0.018cm}